 I develop web sites to be accessible to all.
 There are certain choices that can be made, often behind the scenes, to enhance the web site experience for visitors (or their web browsers) who have differing abilities.
 My sites are always as accessible as possible to those with visual impairments, color blindness, or access to the web only through a slow internet connection or on a mobile phone.
 Current standards set out by the W3C also dictate how I code web sites.
 Standards-complaint, valid coding assures that the sites will look the same across different web browsers, provide the most consistent visitor experience, and assure the site's longevity.
 My complaince with these standards and attention to detail set me apart as a web designer and developer.

-I currently work as Web Services Advocate for the Office of Information Technology at Sarah Lawrence College.
+I currently work as Web Services Advocate for Information Technology Services at Sarah Lawrence College.
 In this role I provide training, support, and documentation for our off-the-shelf and custom web applications including our campus portal and learning management system.
-In my various roles, I have been working full time at Sarah Lawrence College for a total of 8 years and 7 months.
+In my various roles, I have been working full time at Sarah Lawrence College for a total of 18 years and 0 months.

 Previously I held the title of Project Manager for Web Support In Sarah Lawerence College's Academic Computing Department.
 There, I worked with students and faculty on Academic-based web projects and technology.
 My duties included designing and implementing web pages for faculty members, teaching workshops on Dreamweaver and other web authoring software, consulting one-on-one with faculty about their web needs, managing a small team of student web assistants, sitting on a committee charged with web planning, and, most recently, rolling out training for the campus' learning management system.

 Before that, I served as Computer Support Specialist (also at Sarah Lawrence College), assisting faculty, students and staff with technical support issues.
 I specialized in supporting web software, and began to explore how faculty websites might be better managed, a process which continues in my current position.